Fecal Microbiota Transplant (FMT) for Inflammatory Bowel Disease (IBD)

 Fecal Microbiota Transplantation: Current Status and Future Directions

-Positive Experiences for IBD and IBS
+Positive Experiences for IBD

 A website called The Power of Poop is a significant resource for FMT and tells the story of one woman’s complete recovery from an IBD, officially titled “cause unknown,” with FMT.